MiguelStattmiller/SAR-Passive-Radar-LimeSDR-Simulator/README.md

  SDR used: https://limemicro.com/products/boards/limesdr/

- WORKING PROCESS:
+ WORKING PROCESS ABSTRACT:

 In order to achieve that goal, firstly It was used Gnu Radio and Pothos Flow to produce some receivers of ISM/ FM and passive radar examples using LimeSDR (GNU RADIO folder).
 Next, It was developped the main processing code in MATLAB (MATLAB folder).
 Finally, It was produced a passive radar simulator (MATLAB folder).

-ORGANIZATION AND SEQUENCE:
+ORGANIZATION DESCRIPTION:

  1. LITERATURE- In this folder there is a document (.PWP) that contains the abstracts with the most important ideas of Scientific Articles/Documents/books/videos used for the investigation of the theme of the Master's Dissertation, as well as the reference to the specific article.